Weld purging: Gases

 Unwanted gas is generally removed by flushing with an inert gas.
+Argon is the most commonly used inert gas due to its universal applicability, inertness and availability.
+It is suitable for a variety of materials, including unalloyed and alloyed steels, stainless steel and aluminum.

+Helium, on the other hand, offers high thermal conductivity and improved penetration, making it advantageous for specific applications, particularly when welding thin or thick materials.
+However, helium is more expensive than argon and is often used in combination with other gases, depending on the requirements of the welding process.

+Nitrogen has been employed as a purge gas, particularly in nitrogen-hydrogen mixtures, which are specifically effective for forming environments in austenitic chromium-nickel steels and duplex steels.
+However, pure nitrogen is unsuitable for certain stainless steels due to potential adverse effects on the mechanical properties of the weld.

-Argon is generally used for this purpose but helium is an alternative depending on gas cost and availability.
-Nitrogen has been used as a purge gas but is unsuitable for some stainless steels.
-Purge gases must be of a certain quality, in order that the welds are made correctly.
-Because welds in Argon or Helium which have more than 0.05% (500 ppm) of oxygen will oxidise and discolour, welding engineers will include the mention of the correct gas quality in their welding procedures.
+Purge gases must be of a certain quality, typically with a purity of 99.99% or higher, to ensure proper weld formation.
+Welds conducted in argon or helium atmospheres with more than 0.05% (500ppm) of oxygen content risk oxidation and discoloration, compromising the structural integrity and corrosion resistance of the weld.
+Consequently, welding engineers include specific gas quality requirements in their welding procedures.

 If process monitoring is desired, an oxygen sensor can be used to confirm the purge gas has appropriately filled the region of interest prior to starting the weld.
+This ensures a consistent inert atmosphere, minimizing the risk of oxidation during the welding process.

 Measurement of purge quality

 There are charts available that show the discolouration of some metals, caused by the presence of oxygen, even at concentrations below 50 parts per million.
 It is possible to monitor oxygen levels by an instrument known as an oxygen sensor.
 Many specific brands of oxygen sensor are available, with varying sensitivity, time of response, and other criteria of interest.
 1 part per million sensitivity is more than sufficient for almost all welding purposes.

 Some of these instruments are hand held and powered by battery for ease of use around construction sites where the materials mentioned are being welded and others are powered by mains electricity due to the power requirements needed to run switching operations, collect data and operate internal pumps to draw the purge gas over the sensor for measurement.